zendesk/zendesk_apps_tools/doc/tools.md

 ```yaml
 ./settings.yml

 mySetting: test value
 ```

-These may be used by either `zat server -c settings.json` or `zat server -c`.
+With the first file, you'd start the server with `zat server -c settings.json`.
+With the second file, you'd start it with `zat server -c`.

 ### Package